erazlogo/obsidian-history-vault/readme.md

 Keyword search finds a word or phrase in the entire note text + note title.
 For text fields, this is a case-insensitive phrase search.
 Enter dates as `YYYY-MM-DD`, `<YYYY-MM-DD` and `>YYYY-MM-DD`.
-Enter tag as `#tag`.
+Enter tags as `#tag1 #tag2`.
-Enter exact field title and asc/desc to change sort order.
+Enter exact field title and `asc/desc` to sort by field.
+Leave sort fields blank to sort by `note-title, desc`.

 ![Alt Text](https://publish-01.obsidian.md/access/36bec6aea73b5930cec9761dd7c60012/00%20meta/attachments/search%20research%20notes.gif)